Skip to Content

 White Chocolate Ganache Drips:

 3. Stir slowly until the cream and white chocolate are combined.
-If some bits of chocolate are not fully melted, heat the mixture again for 20 seconds, and stir.
+If some bits of chocolate are not fully melted, heat the mixture again for 15 seconds, and stir.
 Repeat as necessary until all the chocolate bits are fully melted and incorporated.

-5. If it seems too thin or thick, you can add a touch more chocolate chips or heavy cream.
+4. Then mix in the gel food coloring, if desired.
+Let the mixture cool until the desired viscosity is reached (barely warm to the touch).
+If it seems too thin or thick, you can add a touch more chocolate chips or heavy cream.
 The type of cream and white chocolate that you use can affect the consistency, so feel free to adjust as needed.

 To Assemble The Cake:

-1. Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.
+1. Then it's finally time to assemble this drip cake!
+Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.

 2. Add an even layer of buttercream between each cake layer with a large offset spatula.

-4. Smooth using a bench scraper, then chill the cake in the fridge (30 minutes) or freezer (10 minutes) until the frosting is firm to the touch.
+3. Once the layers are stacked, spread a thin coat of frosting around the cake, to fully cover the cake layers.
+Smooth using a bench scraper, then chill the cake in the fridge (30 minutes) or freezer (10 minutes) until the frosting is firm to the touch.

-7. Add the drips to the cake using a plastic squirt bottle or spoon.
+6. Add the drips to the cake using a plastic squirt bottle or spoon following the pictures and tips in the post above.
+Then decorate as desired!

 Notes

-Dairy free alternative: Full-fat coconut cream (canned) can be used in place of the heavy cream in this recipe to make it dairy free.
+Dairy-free alternative: Full-fat coconut cream (canned) can be used in place of the heavy cream in this recipe to make it dairy-free.

-Tips for Making the Best White Drip Cake
+Tips for Making the Best Drip Cake

-• Properly measure your flour (spoon into the cup measure, then level) or use a kitchen scale.
+• Properly measure the flour (spoon into the cup measure, then level).
+Or better yet, use a kitchen scale to measure your dry ingredients.

-• Make sure your buttercream is the right consistency.
-This will help give your cake proper structure and make it easier to decorate.
+• Make sure the buttercream is the right consistency.
+This will help give the cake proper structure and make it easier to decorate.

 • If your cake layers turn out less than perfect, read my cake troubleshooting guide to see where things might've gone awry.